Is Sex Binary if Sexual Reproduction Is Binary?

 Agustin Fuentes.
 Race, Monogamy, and Other Lies They Told You: Busting Myths About Human Nature

-29. A newly fertilized embryo initially develops without any indication of its sex.
+27. A newly fertilized embryo initially develops without any indication of its sex.
 At around five weeks, a group of cells clump together to form the bipotential primordium.
-These cells are neither male nor female but have the potential to turn into testes, ovaries or neither … SRY [a gene on the Y chromosome] plays a role in pushing the primordium toward male gonads … [G]enes like DMRT1 and FOXL2 maintain certain sexual characteristics during adulthood.
-If these genes stop functioning, gonads can change and exhibit characteristics of the opposite sex. [internal links omitted]
+These cells are neither male nor female but have the potential to turn into testes, ovaries or neither. [internal links omitted]

 Agustin Fuentes.
 Busting Myths About Sex and Gender